HildoBijl/stepwise/shared/packages/settings/README.md

 # Step-Wise settings

-In this package, we define a few site-wide settings.
-These settings may change, but they rarely do.
-(Like once or twice a year.)
+This package defines a few site-wide settings.
+Settings are parameters that _can_ change but rarely do: like once a year or so, and always accompanied by a new deploy.

 The settings fall in the following categories.